-Switzerland leads the world in business competitiveness as reflects in its ranking in the 2017 index of Global Innovation and Economic Freedom.
+Switzerland leads the world in business competitiveness as affirmed by its ranking in the 2017 index of Global Innovation and Economic Freedom.
 A GDP of $659.83 billion and openness to foreign investment has made the country a lucrative destination for investment.
 Foreign trade is a key trading component for Switzerland as the combined value of imports and exports of the country equals 115% of GDP.
 The banking sector is highly developed and offers a diverse range of instruments for business financing.

 Currency: Swiss Franc